Dill-PICL/GOMAP-singularity/docs/QUICKSTART.rst

         cd /path/to/GOMAP-singularity/install/location

-3. Run the setup script to make necessary directories and download data files from CyVerse
+3. Run the setup step to make necessary directories and download data files from CyVerse

     .. code-block:: bash